 No Exercise Full Exercise

-Per Share \$ 0.93 \$ 0.9317
+Per Share \$ \$

-Total \$ 10.714.5 550 \$ 12.112.100
+Total \$ \$

 Shares sold by the underwriters to the public will initially be offered at the initial price to the public set forth on the cover of this prospectus supplement.
-Shares sold by the underwriters to securities dealers may be sold at the initial price to the public set forth on the cover of this prospectus supplement less a concession not in excess of \$0.5591 per share.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial price to the public.
 If all the shares are not sold at the initial price to the public, the representative may change the price to the public and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.